 Thankfully the rest of the day and week went by without cause.
 No more accidents but loads of paperwork to fill out.
 Accident reports and documentation.

-On a side note thank you to all the nurses, doctors and medical team that worked that summer to treat our staff and campers.
+On a side note thank you to all the nurses, doctors, and medical teams that worked that summer to treat our staff and campers.
 To those who are in the medical field now, I thank you!
 Your hours are long and you give time away from family to treat our families!
 You are HEROS!!!

 Do you have any fun camp stories or odd one in a million injuries?